-Background: There have been cases of site testing of PE pipe and fittings for Hong Kong projects where the third-party testing was not conducted to the standard we would expect from an ISO/IEC 17025 certified laboratory.
-Due to this, we hereby advise our clients that Mill-Pro’s liability for the payment of retesting failed results is now limited within the requirements below.
-The laboratory must produce the supporting test data and the failed sample/s to demonstrate that the pipe or fitting has actually failed the required tests.
+Background: There have been cases of site testing of PE pipe and fittings for Hong Kong projects where the third-party testing was not conducted to a standard of integrity we would expect from an ISO/IEC 17025 certified laboratory.
+Due to this, we have been forced to limit our liability to pay for the retesting of failed results, where the laboratory cannot provide basic proof of a failed test or even the failed sample, therefore:

-In the case of a failed SCG sample, where the contractor requests Mill-Pro to pay for the retesting, the testing laboratory must produce the following information:
+In the case of a failed pressure or Slow Crack Growth sample, where the client requests Mill-Pro to pay for retesting, the client/testing laboratory must produce the following:

-- Current ISO/IEC 17025 certification that has testing to EN 12201 within their testing scope (WSD Requirement)
+- Current ISO/IEC 17025 certification that testing to EN 12201 is within their testing scope (WSD Requirement)

 - Calibration certificates for the testing equipment that is not less than 12 months old (WSD requirement)

-- Return of the failed sample to Hong Kong within 14 days after failure for inspection by Mill-Pro.
+- Return of the failed sample to Hong Kong within 14 days for inspection by Mill-Pro.

-- The sample preparation parameters: conditioning time, actual dimensions of each v-groove cut in the pipe.
-(Standard Requirement)
+- Provide Mill-Pro the test sample preparation parameters: conditioning time, actual dimensions of each v-groove cut in the pipe. (for SCG testing only)

-- Pressure, temperature & time data logs for the failed sample so we can confirm what pressures and temperatures the pipes or fittings were exposed to during testing (an example of such a pressure/time log is below)
+- Pressure, temperature & time data logs for the failed samples to allow us to confirm what pressures and temperatures the pipes or fittings were exposed to during testing. (an example of such a pressure/time log is provided below)

 For further information on recommended laboratories to use, please contact Avery Hui on +852 6110 1615